SURAJ-SHARMA27/Vibe-ai/README.md

 ### Disclaimer
 This project is non-commercial and intended strictly for educational and exploratory purposes.

-- **Data Ownership**: All data used by this app is owned by [Organization Name].
-This project does not intend to infringe upon any copyrights or intellectual property rights of [Organization Name].
+- **Data Ownership**: Song data used by this app is owned by JioSavn.
+This project does not intend to infringe upon any copyrights or intellectual property rights of JioSavn.

-- **Removal Request**: If [Organization Name] would like this data removed, please contact [your email], and it will be taken down immediately.
+- **Removal Request**: If JioSavn would like this data removed, please contact surajrace21@gmail.com, and it will be taken down immediately.

 Thanks for stopping by!
 Don’t forget to ⭐️ the repo if you like the project and feel free to reach out with suggestions or feedback.